LeoUtas/thehappycave_backend/README.md

   </ol>
 </details>

-This repo contains the source code for the original version of the backend up to the point of adding talkative_agent (not streaming yet) to the project.
+This repo contains the source code for experimenting the development of streaming talkative_agent